GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Spiders also live around electric lights, because they can snare moths and beetles with their webs.

-Insects Live on the Ground
+Many Beetles and Other Insects Live on the Ground

 In general, most insects live on the ground.
 The number of ground beetles alone is amazing, and add to that all of the caterpillars, spiders, and other insects and "bugs," and you have the number one place where insects live.
 Look under rocks and boards, in grassy places, near ponds, and in wooded areas.
 Even your own back yard has insect on the ground, if you look close enough.

-Insects Also Live Under the Ground
+Under the Ground

 There are many moth caterpillars that crawl underground when it's time to pupate; they stay there until the adult moth hatches out (butterflies almost never live or pupate underground).
 Many beetles do the same thing, although their larvae, called grubs, live underground and eat roots.